CharlesBeeler/DrugCellDirect/README.md

 in cancer.
 Drugs are encoded using Morgan Fingerprint (radius = 2), and the resulting feature vectors are binary vectors of length 2,048.

+DrugCellDirect will enable a user to add details and data specific to an individual patient for the model to train on.
+This will include things like mutations within tumors, genetics of the individual, HLA subtypes, blood and other tests and scans for the patient.
+Treatment history and any other data that is relevant to that specific patient.

+DrugCellDirect will also train on all available data related to active clinical trials, prior trial results and research related to drug targets, drugs, etc.

+DrugCellDirect will initially focus on a specific cancer with some specific mutations in order to be able to train the model more quickly and ensure this is done with a focus on a specific target.
+We'll add more cancers as this moves along.
+Initially the focus will be on colorectal cancer (CRC) that has metastasized to the liver and potentially also the lungs.
+It will focus on CRC that is MSS (microsatellite stable) with a TP53 mutation and a KRAS mutation.
+Because of the range of KRASmut's and a significant amount of work focused on KRAS Codon 12, this model will focus on Codon 13 and initially focus on KRAS G13D mutations.

+The more specific data on a patient that can be provided the more targeted the results will be.

 # Environment set up for training and testing of DrugCell
 DrugCell training/testing scripts require the following environmental setup: